AlexeiRozhenko/Tieren/README.md

 At the moment, our multinational team develops the Streamlit ML application for predicting oil production for China Oilfield Services Limited (COSL).
 The application has already been created and uploaded in a private repository, however, for privacy reasons, the data should be updated so that the repo can be freely used.

-But please don't get bored!
+But please do not get bored!
 For now let us advise you to read why we named this project [Tieren](https://www.chinadailyhk.com/article/355573) (this is super exciting, trust us 😎)

 **Team members and responsibilities:**
 1. Fahimeh Hadavimoghaddam, Associate professor and AI expert, is a project Team Lead responsible mostly for designing AI models and supervising the work ([Google Scholar](https://scholar.google.com/citations?user=kZSXOkcAAAAJ&hl=en))